 Building a Community

-The prayer book Linhares received as a boy formed his devotional faith – a deep sense of piety and reverence that was balanced in the 1960s with the Second Vatican Council, when intellectual curiosity, challenging questions and a conviction that Christ is revealed in every face and culture came to the fore.
+The devotional, reverent faith Linhares formed after receiving the prayer book as a boy was balanced in the 1960s with the Second Vatican Council.
+He became influenced by a deep sense of intellectual curiosity, challenging questions and a conviction that Christ is revealed in every face and culture.

 “I had many progressive teachers who gave me contemporary, different ways of thinking about faith,” he says.

 After earning graduate and postgraduate degrees at Saint Louis University and Fordham University, respectively, Linhares began his journey at SLUH in 1983.
 In addition to teaching English for three years and theology for 27 years, he coached track and cross country, earning four state championships and Hall of Fame recognition by the Missouri Track and Cross Country Coaches Association.